ICSE2022-887/WASAI/README.md

 ## ℹ️ Introductions

 WebAssembly (Wasm) smart contracts have shown growing popularity across blockchains (e.g., EOSIO) in recent years.
-We propose {\tool}, a concolic fuzzer for identifying vulnerabilities in Wasm smart contracts, taking EOSIO as the mainly Wasm favored blockchain.
-In particular, {\tool} builds symbolic constraints along the execution traces of smart contracts and solves them to guide the fuzzing.
+We propose WASAI, a concolic fuzzer for identifying vulnerabilities in Wasm smart contracts, taking EOSIO as the mainly Wasm favored blockchain.
+In particular, WASAI builds symbolic constraints along the execution traces of smart contracts and solves them to guide the fuzzing.

-The experimental results on code coverage demonstrate that {\tool} obtains about 2x of that baselines gets.
-On the well-labelled benchmarks, {\tool} outperforms all baselines in detecting vulnerabilities, with an F1-measure of 99.2\%.
-Moreover, {\tool} is robust enough to remain 96.0\% F1-measure in analyzing the hard-to-detect benchmark.
+The experimental results on code coverage demonstrate that WASAI obtains about 2x of that baselines gets.
+On the well-labelled benchmarks, WASAI outperforms all baselines in detecting vulnerabilities, with an F1-measure of 99.2\%.
+Moreover, WASAI is robust enough to remain 96.0\% F1-measure in analyzing the hard-to-detect benchmark.

 ## ✳️ Features